EliaFantini/edU-command-line-text-editor-w-multiple-Un-Redo/README.md

 ## Installation

 Download the repository and extract everything into a folder.
-To compile and run the "code.c" file, type the following commands into a terminal opened in the folder where you extracted the zip's content:
+The code has already been compiled as "runnable.exe", which can be run directly by double clicking it on any machine with a Windows OS.
+Otherwise, to compile and run the "code.c" file, type the following commands into a terminal or command prompt opened in the folder where you extracted the zip's content:
 ```bash
   gcc code.c -o runnable
   ./runnable